 Ayutthaya: A Forgotten Temple City

-Under the tropical sun, riding atop an elephant is a perfect way to view the remaining palaces and temples.
+Under the tropical sun, riding atop an elephant, is a perfect way to view the remaining palaces and temples.
 (Now a UNESCO World Heritage site, the ruins cover some 290 hectares.)
 In many ways it is much like wandering the Roman Forum, with many places to visit, and the sense of past greatness is palpable.
 Lavish architecture crumbles into the grass, yet the world has moved on, and a vibrant town has grown around the ruins.
 Indeed, one giant prang (or reliquary tower) serves as a roundabout.

 The most famous wat (or temple) in Ayutthaya is Wat Phra Mahathat.
 Thoroughly ransacked by the Burmese, all that remains are numerous stone prangs, many defying gravity with their drunken angles.
 Here is the famous Buddha In A Tree – a serene face looks out from between the embracing roots of a bodhi tree.
 The space is considered holy by the Thai, and one is expected to kneel when taking a photo.
-To the back of the large complex sit a row of headless Buddha’s, patiently meditating as the grass creeps over them.
+To the back of the large complex sit a row of headless Buddhas, patiently meditating as the grass creeps over them.

 The Ruins of Ayutthaya

 Other sites to see in Ayutthaya include the Wat Chai Wattanaram, a replica of Angkor Wat built by King Prasat Thing in 1630.
 It symbolises Mount Meru, the abode of the heavenly gods.
 Largely intact, it gives a hint of how the old capital must once have looked.
 The main river runs beside this temple complex.
-We looked onto one of old palace compounds – Ayutthaya once boasted three palaces.
+We looked onto one of the old palace compounds – Ayutthaya once boasted three palaces.
 Beautiful stairs, covered with lanterns, lead down to the water’s edge.
-It is easy to imaging the river covered with barges, small fishing boats and large trading ships.
+It is easy to imagine the river covered with barges, small fishing boats and large trading ships.

 If wandering Ayutthaya by foot or bike, it’s best to remember elephants have right of way.
 Motorbikes are happy to contest this, scooting almost between the animals’ legs in an endless battle to overtake all cars and other bikes.
 A group of wizened old ladies sat in the middle of the footpath, selling various beads and cold drinks.
 Our elephant stepped right around them, the women not even bothering to glance up from their gossiping.
-Next our elephant tip-toed through a tiny gap between a parked car and a fence, when she could’ve easily have crushed the car underfoot.
-Next our elephant stuck its trunk through the back of school bus, to the endless delight and squeals of the kids inside.
+Next our elephant tiptoed through a tiny gap between a parked car and a fence, when she could’ve easily have crushed the car underfoot.
+Next our elephant stuck its trunk through the back of school bus, to the squeals and delight of the kids inside.